New Construction Homes For Sale in Wayzata, Minnesota

-Displayed below and updated daily from the MLS are new construction homes for sale in Wayzata, MN, a city located in Hennepin County.
+Displayed below and updated daily from the MLS are new construction homes for sale in Wayzata, MN, located in Hennepin County.

 For more info on any of these Wayzata, MN, new construction homes, click the "Request More Information" button located on the detail page of each property.
 We can provide you with disclosures, past sales history, dates and prices of homes and condos recently sold nearby, and more.